-- Step 1: Get the Current PIN code of the Router in Figure 4-2 (each Router has its unique PIN code.
-Here takes the PIN code 12345670 of this Router for example). - Step 2: For the configuration of the wireless adapter, please choose Enter a PIN from my access point in the configuration utility of the QSS as below, and enter the PIN code of the Router into the field behind Access Point PIN.
-Then click Next.
+- Step 1: Get the Current PIN code of the Router in Figure 4-3 (each Router has its unique PIN code.
+Here takes the PIN code 12345670 of this Router for example). - Step 2: For the configuration of the wireless adapter, please choose "Enter the PIN of this device into my access point or wireless router" in the configuration utility of the WPS as below, and enter the PIN code of the Router into the field after "PIN".
+Then click Connect.

-The default PIN code of the Router can be found in its label or the QSS configuration screen as Figure 4-2.
+The default PIN code of the Router can be found in its label or the WPS configuration screen as Figure 4-3.

-c).
 You will see the following screen when the new device successfully connected to the network.